• Product Introduction

 Log Analysis

-The Pages console provides basic log viewing.
+The Pages console provides basic log viewing functionality.
 Developers can view basic log information for Node Functions calls, quickly detect and resolve anomalies or errors in API calls through logs.
 For detailed directions, view the document Log Analysis.

 Example Template